ThyLor/Channel-Coding-Project/README.md

 # Channel-Coding-Project
 ## LDPC codes
-Low-Density Parity-Check (LDPC) codes are a linear error correcting codes defined by a sparse matrix.
+Low-Density Parity-Check (LDPC) codes are a block codes: i.e., collection of binary vectors of fixed length.
+A regular LDPC code has the property that every code digit is contained in the same number of equations each equation contains the same number of code symbols.
 An LDPC can be represented using a bipartite graph, allowing the decoding phase to be execute via the Message-Passing algorithm.

 ## This work
 The purpose of this repo is to implement the LDPC encoding and decoding phase of the G.hn ITU G9960 standard proposed by the ITU-T.